o-t-w/blog/src/content/blog/popovers.md

     left: 12px;
 }
 ```

-The fact that popovers work without JavaScript is pretty cool, but toggling `display: none` on a fixed-position element using JS was never challenging.
-Popovers do, however, bring more to the table than that.
-Popovers and the `<dialog>` element both make use of the top layer.

-Light-dismiss functionality.
-Clicking outside of the popover will close the popover.
-Focus management.
-When you open a popover, the next tab stop will be the first focusable element inside the popover.
-If you've focused an element within the popover and then close the popover with the escape key or light dismiss, focus is returned to the correct place.
-Hitting the escape key will close the popover.

 ## The top layer
 Some JavaScript frameworks have something called _portals_ for rendering things like tooltips and dialogs.
 I always found portals difficult to work with.
 The [React docs](https://react.dev/reference/react-dom/createPortal#rendering-to-a-different-part-of-the-dom) describe portals like so: